Malta, one of the southernmost points in Europe, is a small island nation in the Mediterranean Sea just south of Italy.

 In the first 12 months, you just need to hold Maltese resident status by staying in Malta for at least 14 days.
 Then you can process for your Maltese citizenship, which takes another 12 to 18 months.

-Requirements
+Investment Requirements

-Let’s take a look at them closely.
+Let’s take a look at each one individually.

 Direct Investments